SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Additional Results

 \subsection{Qualitative Comparison Results}

 Fig.~\ref{fig:qualitative_full} illustrates additional qualitative results obtained from various methods applied to the same scene under medium difficulty (\ie, with the removal of $\nicefrac{4}{5}$ of the images).
 Although our method does not guarantee pixel-level correspondence with the ground truth, it consistently maintains a high level of visual quality and overall coherence.
-Figs.~\ref{fig:qualitative_compare_geo_scene1},~\ref{fig:qualitative_compare_geo_scene2},~\ref{fig:qualitative_compare_geo_scene3}, and~\ref{fig:qualitative_compare_geo_scene4} provide further qualitative comparisons between our approach and other baseline methods, clearly demonstrating that our approach offers significant advantages in terms of geometric quality.
-Finally, Fig.~\ref{fig:grasp_all} presents additional qualitative results of the geometric outputs from various methods following the inference of the grasping model, further underscoring the potential applications of our method in grasping tasks.
+Figs.~\ref{fig:qualitative_compare_geo_scene1},~\ref{fig:qualitative_compare_geo_scene2},~\ref{fig:qualitative_compare_geo_scene3}, and~\ref{fig:qualitative_compare_geo_scene4} provide further qualitative comparisons between our approach and other baseline methods, demonstrating that our approach offers significant advantages in terms of geometric quality.